5 Thoughts About Supply Chain Design Organizational Structure

 5. Skill-Set Development and Retention

 Having the right people and skills in place is a critical success factor for any design organization.
-Those who are successful in design have a unique skill-set blending strong analytics with business savvy.
+Those who are successful in design have a unique skill-set blending strong supply chain analytics with business savvy.
 This requirement creates challenges for many organizations with developing and maintaining a strong capability in design.
 Because of this, your design setup may be driven by where you can find and maintain the talent.

 In theory, you should be able to develop the talent anywhere within the organization, but it may take time to build up to a proficient level.
 When you mix in the reality of turnover and succession within an organization, it becomes increasingly more difficult to retain the right skill set.